 Tatsuya Shimono cemented his international reputation as a conductor by winning the First Prize at the 47th Besançon International Competition in 2001.
 Since then he has guest conducted major orchestras in Japan and abroad.
 He received great acclaim for his debuts with the Orchestra dell’Accademia Nazionale di Santa Cecilia and the Czech Philharmonic Orchestra, and following that the Stuttgart Radio Symphony Orchestra.
 In 2006 he was appointed Resident Conductor of the Yomiuri Nippon Symphony Orchestra and in 2012 became Principal Guest Conductor.
-He has been invited to a plethora of music festivals, and was resident conductor at the 2010 Saito Kinen Festival.
+In April 2017 Tatsuya Shimono became Music Director of the Hiroshima Symphony Orchestra.

 Tatsuya Shimono cemented his international reputation as a conductor by winning First Prize at the 47th Besançon International Competition in 2001.
 Since then he has conducted all of the major orchestras in Japan and in Europe orchestras including the Czech Philharmonic, Stuttgart Radio Symphony Orchestra and Orchestra dell’Accademia Nazionale di Santa Cecilia.

 In 2006 he was appointed Resident Conductor of the Yomiuri Nippon Symphony Orchestra and in 2012 was appointed their Principal Guest Conductor.
-Tatsuya Shimono becomes Music Director of the Hiroshima Symphony Orchestra in 2017.
+In April 2017 Tatsuya Shimono became Music Director of the Hiroshima Symphony Orchestra.

 In addition to his symphonic work Tatsuya Shimono regularly conducts opera.
-In recent seasons he has conducted Die Zauberflöte, Hänsel und Gretel, and The Merry Widow at Nikikai Opera, Medea, Lear (both composed by Aribert Reimann) and Hansel and Gretel at the Nissay Theatre, La Forza del Destino at the Japan Metropolitan Opera and The Silence (Teizo Matsumura) at New National Theatre Tokyo.
+In recent seasons he has conducted Die Zauberflöte, Hänsel und Gretel, Die Entführung aus dem Serail and The Merry Widow at Nikikai Opera, Medea, Lear (both composed by Aribert Reimann) and Hansel and Gretel at the Nissay Theatre, La Forza del Destino at the Japan Metropolitan Opera and The Silence (Teizo Matsumura) at New National Theatre Tokyo.